 Schools, Sports Teams, & Dance Recitals (Oh, My!)

-In the kingdom of professional photography, volume photography is the less-glamourous – yet altogether more cunning – member of the royal family.
-Schools and sports teams may not hold the allure of wedding photographs and newborn portraits, but they lead the profitability pack in more ways than one, and many would argue that they take a less aggressive emotional toll than their better-known counterparts.
+In the kingdom of professional photography, volume photography is the less-glamorous – yet altogether more cunning – a member of the royal family.
+Schools and sports youth teams may not hold the allure of wedding photographs and newborn portraits, but they lead the profitability pack in more ways than one, and many would argue that they take a less aggressive emotional toll than their better-known counterparts.

 At least, that’s the rumor.

-Struggling photographers may question the reality of a sustainable high-volume business model.
+Struggling sports and youth photographers may question the reality of a sustainable high-volume business model.
 We’re here to tell you how it’s done.

 Let’s get started.